Strawberry Sauce Recipe – Strawberry Topping

 - No Bake Strawberry Cheesecake – this one is always a hit at potlucks.

 - Easy Strawberry Cream Sorbet – the most delicious use of strawberries.

 Use this simple, few ingredient recipeto make the easiest strawberry sauce or topping to go with your ice cream, pancakes, crepes, scones, oatmeal, cheesecake or cake.

 How to make the Strawberry Sauce

-In a medium saucepan combine hauled and cut up strawberries*, sugar and the lemon juice.
+In a medium saucepan combine hauled and cut up strawberries (see notes at the bottom), sugar and the lemon juice.
 Set over medium heat and cook over medium heat for 1 minute after coming to a boil while constantly stirring.

 Using a potato masher or a wooden spoon break up the strawberries making it as chunky as you would like the strawberry sauce to be.

 Mix the water and cornstarch together and add the slurry to the strawberries and stir quickly.
 Cook for another 60 seconds and remove off the stove.
 Taste and adjust the taste to your liking with more sugar or lemon juice if needed.
 Allow to cool.